Loxodonta Africana (album)

-Loxodonta Africana is the debut album led by saxophonist Ricky Ford which was recorded in 1977 and released on the New World label.
+Loxodonta Africana is the debut album by saxophonist Ricky Ford, recorded in 1977 and released on the New World label.

 Reception

-The AllMusic review by Scott Yanow stated "Tenor saxophonist Ricky Ford's first record as a leader preceded the beginning of his highly rated string of Muse albums by a year.
+The AllMusic review by Scott Yanow stated: "Tenor saxophonist Ricky Ford's first record as a leader preceded the beginning of his highly rated string of Muse albums by a year.
 23 at the time, Ford already had a recognizable sound that was influenced by Dexter Gordon.
 For this ambitious effort (which displayed the impact of his stint with Charles Mingus), Ford performs five of his original".
-Reviewing the reissued album in JazzTimes Willard Jenkins wrote "While there is ample evidence that Ricky Ford’s palette has broadened, and his sound has ripened notably over these twenty years, he has yet to craft a recording that tops this one".
+Reviewing the reissued album in JazzTimes, Willard Jenkins wrote: "While there is ample evidence that Ricky Ford’s palette has broadened, and his sound has ripened notably over these twenty years, he has yet to craft a recording that tops this one".